Swedish Africa Company

-The Swedish Africa Company (Svenska Afrikanska Kompaniet) was a Swedish trading company, founded in 1649 on the initiative of the Walloon-Dutch merchant Louis De Geer and his son Laurens, for whom Sweden had become a second home.
-The primary interest of the company was the trade on the Swedish Gold Coast, notably the trade of human beings to be sold into slavery in the Americas.
+The Swedish Africa Company (Svenska Afrikanska Kompaniet) was a Swedish trading company, founded in 1649 on the initiative of the Walloon-Swedish merchant Louis De Geer and his son Laurens, for whom Sweden had become a second home.
+The primary interest of the company was the trade on the Swedish Gold Coast, primarily gold and ivory, which was resold in Hamburg or Amsterdam.
+The company's role in the slave trade was limited by its lack of access to American markets.
+During its existence it transported 300-400 slaves to the Portuguese sugar plantations on São Tomé.